DNS Security 101: The Essentials You Need to Know to Keep Your Organization Safe

 #4 Protective DNS Service (for Public Sector organizations only)

-To inhibit the use of DNS for malware delivery, the Protective Domain Name Service (PDNS) was created.
-This is a free internet-accessible DNS service created by The National Cyber Security Centre (NCSC) and implemented by Nominet UK.
-Protective DNS is a recursive resolver (it finds answers to DNS queries).
-The control of your domains (authoritative DNS) is handled by the NCSC independently and will not be influenced by the Protective DNS service adoption.
+To inhibit the use of DNS for malware delivery, The National Cyber Security Centre (NCSC) created the Protective Domain Name Service (PDNS) while Nominet UK implemented it.
+PDNS is a free internet-accessible DNS service.
+Protective DNS is a recursive resolver, meaning it finds answers to DNS queries.
+NCSC handles the control of your domains (authoritative DNS) independently and the Protective DNS service adoption will have no influence on it.

 Conclusion

-DNS is a vital digital structure and one of the Internet’s foundations, which integrates everything related to the IT infrastructure – basically, all the information that circulates between servers and users.
+DNS is a vital digital structure and one of the Internet’s foundations, which integrates everything related to the IT infrastructure.
+Basically, it handles all the information that circulates between servers and users.
 So, it is no wonder that it has turned into an attractive target for attackers.
 All in all, it’s imperative to take decisive steps to enforce and sustain DNS protection measures and keep your organization away from cybercrime.

 We use your DNS service – all good.
 Do you by any chance offer a monitoring service as follows: If anyone regsiter one of a list od domains – we will receive an alarm?